Operations and policy information during COVID-19

 Most Convenient Departure Airport: Venice Airport Marco Polo, Venice, Italy (airport code VCE)

 The Dolomites are usually warmer and receive less precipitation than the rest of the Alps.
-However, as in all mountainous areas, the weather can change suddenly, and it can vary greatly between regions within the Dolomites.
+However, as in all mountainous areas, the weather can change suddenly and can vary greatly between regions within the Dolomites.
 In the summer, from mid-June to early August, days are pleasantly warm with cool nights and the occasional storm.
 September tends to be clear and fairly warm with good consistent weather through to the middle of October.

 You can expect a mix of warm, sunny days sometimes punctuated by rainy, cooler weather.
 You should always be prepared for sudden changes in the weather while you are out on the trail.
 Keep in mind that elevation gain and loss will also affect the temperature.